JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

 One of Julia's aspects is the ability to access C, Fortran, or Python code without sacrificing speed natively, which helps tackle the two language problems -- prototype on high-level, reimplement in low-level.
 In Julia, one can create a prototype just as quickly as other high-level languages, but the resulting prototype is considerably more efficient [@bezanson2017julia], which is of great importance for methods like DCI that are still under research development.
 Furthermore, the prototype can be improved instead of moving the code to a low-level language until a competitive version is obtained.
+Additionally, solvers coded in pure Julia do not require external compiled dependencies and work with multiple input data types, while solvers in Fortran are limited to simple and double precisions.

 There exist solutions to compute local minima of \eqref{eq:nlp} in Julia.
 A classical approach is to model the problem using `JuMP` [@jump], from the JuMP-dev organization, and then pass the model to state-of-the-art solvers via `MathOptInterface.jl` [@legat2021mathoptinterface], a thin wrapper to solvers that are typically available in C or Fortran.